 Despite not having much money, Burns' mother insisted she get a good education and somehow managed to send her to a private Catholic School.
 She attended Cathedral High School, and hoped to study mechanical engineering.
 However, when she went to college, she felt out of place, and intimidated.
 Her mother told her that she could not let where she came from define who she is, and Burns followed that advice her entire life.
 She said people told her from early on in life that she had three strikes against her.
 She was Black, poor, and female, but that didn't deter her.
 She credits her mother for being the driving force behind her success.

 Burns first worked at Xerox Corporation as a summer intern in 1980.
 Through the years, she has worked her way up the corporate ladder to become the company's Chair, and Chief Executive Officer.
-She became CEO in 2009, and during her tenure she transformed the company from a primarily copy paper, and copy machine company, to a well-rounded, full-service company.
+She became CEO in 2009, and during her tenure she transformed the company from a primarily copy machine company, to a well-rounded, full-service company.
 It has, not only survived, but thrived in a world that is quickly becoming paperless.
 She has been listed by Forbes several times as one of the most powerful women in the world, ranking No. 22 in 2014.